 - Bill Engvall's Cheap Drunk: An Autobiography album features Engvall talk-singing on two tracks: "I'm a Cheap Drunk" and "Rich, Fat, and Ugly".

-Speaking of Jeff Foxworthy… each of his albums ends with "You might be a redneck" jokes except Have Your Loved Ones Spayed or Neutered, which instead ended with a skit called "I Believe", featuring Larry The Cable Guy.
+- Jeff Foxworthy applies in another way, as each of his albums ends with "You might be a redneck" jokes except Have Your Loved Ones Spayed or Neutered, which instead ended with a skit called "I Believe", featuring Larry the Cable Guy.

 - Brent Douglas and Phil Stone, creators of the Prank Call character Roy D. Mercer, released many of their calls on CD compilations.
 (The first seven were titled How Big a Boy Are Ya? vols.
 1 through 7, after which they Stopped Numbering Sequels and gave subsequent albums their own names.)
 While most of the discs are nothing but the calls served straight-up, a few of them broke from that pattern: